Ae-Mc/AuthorTodayToFB2Converter/README.md

 Example of usage you can find in file example.py

-# Installation
+## Installation

-Just clone this repo
+Clone this repo and run `pip install -r requirements.txt`